-In this remaining part of Session 2, we will discuss the importance of customer analysis and value.
+We will discuss the importance of customer analysis and value.
 We will introduce the concept of customer acquisition, value, and retention, with a special emphasis on using customer lifetime value (CLV) to evaluate the market potential of a company or business.
 CLV is very useful for analyzing real-world businesses as well as entrepreneurial ventures.
 We will also discuss why firms should focus on the lifetime value of customers and how it affects firm profits and long-term value.